nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |Previous/next line commands on the Braille display will always interrupt speech.|
 |disabled |allows speech to be heard while simultaneously reading Braille.|

-On-going speech might be a distraction while reading Braille.
-For this reason the setting is enabled by default, interrupting speech when scrolling braille.

 ##### Show selection {#BrailleSettingsShowSelection}

 This setting determines if selection indicator (dots 7 and 8) is shown by the braille display.
+The option is enabled by default so the selection indicator is shown.
+The selection indicator might be a distraction while reading.
+Disabling this option may improve readability.

+To toggle show selection from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 | . {.hideHeaderRow} |.|
 |---|---|